Song Joong-Ki And Song Hye-kyo May Meet In New York Soon

 According to Inquisitr, neither Laniege nor United Artists Agency, which represents Song Hye-kyo, has responded to these rumors.

-Till date, neither has confirmed if the “Oppa” referred to in the post is Song Joong-ki.
+To date, neither has confirmed if the “Oppa” referred to in the post is Song Joong-ki.
 In any case, fans are hoping that the two stars tie the knot this year, as not marrying each other would totally devastate the fans.

 whenever i see a drama doing fist bump like in chief kim i always thought of my #SongSongCouple ????#SongJoongKi #송중기#SongHyeKyo #송혜교 pic.twitter.com/vRRwWr2XtM